 We need to coin a new term, Pre-Rapture Tribulation.
+What really comes first?
+Tribulation, or the rapture?
 Most American Christians believe in a pre-tribulation rapture.
 That belief has been around for a long time, and it leads to a false sense of peace and safety.
-It is not the “blessed hope”, it is a false hope.
-These believers expect to be taken up by Jesus before God pours out tribulation and judgment solely upon the unbelievers during a seven-year great tribulation.
+These believers expect to be taken up by Jesus before God pours out tribulation and judgment upon the unbelievers left behind during a seven-year great tribulation.

+At our recent family Christmas gathering I shared the story of the birth of Jesus.
+Then I talked to them about Christ’s second coming, and the turmoil and upheaval that will precede it.
 As I mentioned the prospect of coming tribulation, I happened to glance at my high school granddaughter.
 She wrinkled up her face in anguish and disbelief at the thought of turmoil and distress.
 Then a couple days later our college age granddaughter called Grandma and asked her, “When does Grandpa think the rapture is going to happen?”
-Carol told her that it may happen as soon as the next ten years2.
-Overhearing the conversation, I was grieved that she was still hoping and expecting to blissfully be raptured before that extreme tribulation that Grandpa had mentioned on Christmas night.
+Carol told her that it may happen as soon as the next ten years.
+Overhearing the conversation, I was somewhat grieved that she was still hoping and expecting to blissfully be raptured before that extreme tribulation that Grandpa had mentioned on Christmas night.

 That little glimpse in to my own family’s response to the concept of pre-rapture tribulation made me realize, yet again, how very, very difficult it is to change the heart and mind of American Christians regarding the true nature of the last days.
 The prophecies that God gave us about the last days are to warn us, to prepare us, so that we will remain faithful.
 “Yea, though I walk through the valley of the shadow of death I will not fear!”
 Help me, Lord, to trust you, always.